 I have seen expense ratios ranging from 0.03 % to 1.25%.
 My employer currently offers 16 funds through Prudential.

 Initially, I was very disappointed with my options because almost every fund in that account was on the more expensive side.
-Fortunately, I found two funds index funds with an expense ratio of 0.05 and 0.04 which both outperformed the more expensive actively managed funds that were on the list to choose from within my 401(k) plan.
+Fortunately, I found two index funds with an expense ratio of 0.05 and 0.04.
+Both of which outperformed the more expensive actively managed funds that were on the list to choose from within my 401(k) plan.

 Most funds in your 401(k) plan should have no-load fees, which is like a sales charge for the transaction.
 If there is a front-load or back-load fee, I would choose a different fund.